-Unchecked conversion between types of the same size and results in an uninterpreted transmission of the bits from one type to the other.
+Unchecked conversion between types of the same size results in an uninterpreted transmission of the bits from one type to the other.
 If the types are of unequal sizes, then in the case of discrete types, a shorter source is first zero or sign extended as necessary, and a shorter target is simply truncated on the left.
 For all non-discrete types, the source is first copied if necessary to ensure that the alignment requirements of the target are met, then a pointer is constructed to the source value, and the result is obtained by dereferencing this pointer after converting it to be a pointer to the target type.
+Unchecked conversions where the target subtype is an unconstrained array are not permitted.
+If the target alignment is greater than the source alignment, then a copy of the result is made with appropriate alignment

-53. The manner of choosing a storage pool for an access type when Storage_Pool is not specified for the type.
+53. The manner of choosing a storage pool for an access type when Storage\Pool is not specified for the type.
 See 13.11(17).

-There are 3 different standard pools used by the compiler when Storage_Pool is not specified depending whether the type is local to a subprogram or defined at the library level and whether Storage_Sizeis specified or not.
-See documentation in the runtime library units System.Pool_Global, System.Pool_Size and System.Pool_Local in files 's-poosiz.ads', 's-pooglo.ads' and 's-pooloc.ads' for full details on the default pools used.
+There are 3 different standard pools used by the compiler when Storage\Pool is not specified depending whether the type is local to a subprogram or defined at the library level and whether Storage\Sizeis specified or not.
+See documentation in the runtime library units System.Pool\Global, System.Pool\Size and System.Pool\Local in files 's-poosiz.ads', 's-pooglo.ads' and 's-pooloc.ads' for full details on the default pools used.